Homeschooling with an Infant

 Mid-August we welcomed Felix into the world!

-Even five and a half months later, Felix is the joy of our home!
-The kids fight over who gets to hold him and there are always willing hands to hold the baby when needed.
+Here, five and a half months later, Felix is still the joy of our home!
+The kids fight over who gets to hold him.
+Willing hands are always there to hold the baby when needed.

 Two weeks and two days after Felix was born we started the 2024-2025 school year.
 Looking back, perhaps I was a little crazy.